parabuzzle/parabuzzle.github.io/_posts/2017-01-17-Kafka-Streaming-Processors-Simplified.md

     metricTypes[0].to(stringSerde, jsonSerde, "gauges");
     metricTypes[1].to(stringSerde, jsonSerde, "counters");

-    // Now lets user that builder and the props we set to setup a streams object KafkaStreams streams = new KafkaStreams(builder, props);
+    // Now lets use that builder and the props we set to setup a streams object KafkaStreams streams = new KafkaStreams(builder, props);

     // Start the streaming processor